ngojohn2002/my-portfolio/README.md

 # my-portfolio
-This repository contains my web-application work samples.
+This repository contains my porfolio of web-application work samples.

 ## User Story
 AS AN employer